efl9013/sprout-v2/README.md

 We classify the output of Session* into three results: implementable (`Y`) means that the projection is defined and local types are computed, non-implementable (`N`) means that the protocol cannot be projected, and inconclusive (`?`) means that Session* aborts for another reason, such as failure to parse or typecheck the input.
 The aggregation shell script copies `table2_empty`, which contains columns 2-4 of Table 2 in the paper, and fills in the remaining columns based on Sprout and Session*'s aggregated output.

-Both claims can be falsified by examining `table2_final.txt`.
+Both claims can be falsified by examining `table2_final.txt`, which includes a column recording the ground truth implementability for each example.

 ### A note on performance
 The results reported in our paper are from running Sprout natively on a 2024 MacBook Air (M3, 24GB RAM).
 The experimental results may slightly vary in part due to factors such as runtime environment and hardware, and in part due to the sources of non-determinism present in MuVal.
 Any differences that present should not affect the validity of our claims.
 Nonetheless, we describe below some ways to address potential performance discrepancies that may arise.

-#### Repeating experiments
-Each shell script is equipped with a parameter that specifies the number of iterations.
-In case multiple iterations were run, the aggregated result is `Y` iff all iterations return implementable, `N` iff all iterations return non-implementable, and `?` otherwise, and the aggregated time is the mean of all iterations.

 #### Tuning Sprout on individual examples
 We provide command line functionality to tune Sprout's performance on individual examples.